-Heat-treatable alloys, in addition to getting strength from alloying elements, have additional, distinct properties which enable them to gain strength through a heating and water-quenching process.
+In addition to getting strength from alloying elements, heat treatable alloys also have distinct properties which enable them to gain strength through a heating and water quenching process.

 Includes 1050 – 1090, 1100, 1200 and others.
-Considered commercially pure aluminum, this series is the softest of aluminum alloys but is very ductile and offers excellent machining, forming and welding characteristics, as well as high corrosion resistance and good electrical conductivity.
-Uses include lighting reflectors, chemical and food processing vessels, and packaging, electrical wiring, transformer conductor coil, and decorative applications.
+Considered commercially pure aluminum, this series is the softest of aluminum alloys but is very ductile and offers excellent machining, forming and welding characteristics, as well as very high corrosion resistance and good electrical conductivity.
+Uses include lighting reflectors, chemical and food processing vessels, as well as packaging, electrical wiring, transformer conductor coil, and decorative applications.

 Includes 3002, 3003, 3004, 3105 and others.
 3003 is one of the most commonly used aluminum alloys.
 The main alloying ingredient is Manganese, which gives it greater strength than 1100 while retaining most of the desirable qualities of the 1XXX Series.
-Due to its excellent forming properties, 3003 has a wide range of uses, especially for cookware.
+Due to its excellent formability, 3003 has a wide range of uses including cookware.

 The chemical makeup of 3004 is very similar to 3003.
-The addition of Magnesium gives it strengths approaching 5052, along with great corrosion resistance and good forming characteristics.
-These properties make 3004 an exceptional candidate for storage tanks, pressure vessels and cookware.
+The addition of Magnesium gives it strengths approaching 5052 along with great corrosion resistance and good formability.
+These properties make 3004 a good candidate for storage tanks, pressure vessels and cookware.

 3002 contains small amounts of both Manganese and Magnesium.
 It is a specialty alloy, carefully manufactured to accept anodizing without showing streaks or stripes.
 The main use for 3002 is lighting reflectors.

 A very popular series that gains its strength from Magnesium and Silicon.
-6061 is one of the more versatile alloys due to mechanical properties that give it high corrosion resistance, which makes it well-suited for spinning, forming, welding, and extruding.
-Common uses include structural building and heavy equipment members, bridges, trusses and beer barrels.
+6061 is one of the more versatile alloys, due to mechanical properties that give it high corrosion resistance and make it well-suited for spinning, forming, welding, and extruding.
+Common uses include structural building and heavy equipment members, bridges, trusses and pressure vessels.

-Available at Meyer Aluminium Blanks, Inc.: 6061 – Temper O
+Available at Meyer Aluminum Blanks – 6061 – Temper O.

-This series comprises alloys that use less common elements such as Tin, Iron, Nickel and Lithium.
-The Lithium alloys are attractive for certain aerospace applications due to their very light weight, high strength, and increased ability to stretch without breaking.
-Other uses for 8XXX alloys include cookware, conductor material, and some high-temperature applications.
+This series comprises alloys that use less common elements, including Tin, Iron, Nickel and Lithium.
+The Lithium alloys are attractive for some aerospace applications due to their very light weight, high strength and increased ability to stretch without breaking.
+Other uses for 8XXX alloys include cookware, conductor material, and some high temperature applications.